OSCBench: Benchmarking Object State Change in Text-to-Video Generation: Evaluation

 \section{Evaluation}

-Evaluating text-to-video generation models is inherently challenging, particularly when the goal is to assess object state change specified by the prompt.
+Evaluating T2V generation models is inherently challenging, particularly when the goal is to assess object state change specified by the prompt.
 A reliable evaluation must verify not only whether a generated video aligns with the prompt at a semantic level, but also whether the prompt-implied object state transition is realized accurately and consistently over time.
-While human evaluators can naturally perform such judgments, large-scale human use study is costly and difficult to scale.
+While human evaluators can naturally perform such judgments, large-scale human evaluation is costly and difficult to scale.
 Following PhyWorldBench~\citep{gu2025phyworldbench}, we conduct both human user study and automatic assessment using multiple large language models.